-Detailed descriptions, in progress due dates and grading criteria for each assignment will posted on canvas.

-- 20% Weekly Reflective Response Blog Entries (11) students will respond to weekly prompts and questions posted on canvas related to readings/resources, sharing independent research and insights communicated both visually and in written form on course blog.
+- \ Detailed descriptions, in progress due dates and grading criteria for each assignment will posted on canvas. - 20% Weekly Reflective Response Blog Entries (11) students will respond to weekly prompts and questions posted on canvas related to readings/resources, sharing independent research and insights communicated both visually and in written form on course blog.
 Students will be asked to relate content and analysis to their own interests and/or experiences. - 15% Presentation (1) 3-4 students will be assigned each week to present their research on the weekly course content in 5-10 minute presentations to their peers.
-A student led course discussion will follow. - 10% Idea/Drawing book (2 checks) the idea/drawing book will be submitted twice a semester for a letter grade and these will be averaged at end of semester.
+A student led course discussion will follow. - Idea/Drawing book (2 checks) the idea/drawing book will be submitted twice a semester for a letter grade and these will be averaged at end of semester.
 Due dates and weekly prompts along with grading criteria, descriptions and examples for the prompts will be posted on e-learning to give students an idea of what is expected at each check.
 It is not drawing talent that is being evaluated but rather the energy and commitment demonstrated to visually record observations, ideas, independent creative research, images/drawings and influences.
 It is a record of all creative thought, process and action throughout semester.
-The instructor is available any time during the semester to talk with students about their idea/drawing book, or to give feedback and suggestions for improvement.
+The instructor is available any time during the semester to talk with students about their idea/drawing book, or to give feedback and suggestions for improvement. - 10% Attendance a sign in sheet will be used each class period to take attendance which will be updated each week on e-learning.